 - 1 x Travel case

 The travel case is a hard plastic case that will hold the brush handle and up to 2 brush heads.
 It does not allow in the case charging like the iO9.

-£300 is the price for the Series 6, a £100 saving on the Series 7.
-This appears to be a decent price reduction for what isn’t a significant difference to everyday usability.
+$149.99 is the price for the Series 6, a $50 saving on the Series 7.
+This appears to be a reasonable reduction for what isn’t a significant difference to everyday usability.

-I wouldn’t be surprised if it even drops below the £100 mark at times.
-I say this because the Series 7 has been on sale for as little as £130, despite its £400 price tag.
+I wouldn’t be surprised if it even drops below the $100 mark at times.